ByteWelder/ByteWelder.com/_posts/2023-05-20-building-a-handheld-pc.md

 yourself some parts, it might be worth it!
 The cost for me was added complexity in the design.

 **Designing for ...** 3D printers?
 Or CNC milling?
 The plan was to initially make a 3D printed case and then later attempt an aluminum
 CNC-milled case.
 Designing for 3D printers is very different.
-It would require big changes to make the cases millable.
+It would require changes to make the cases millable on a 3 axis mill.

 **Electronics placement is difficult**: Next to the airflow considerations, you also have to consider the amount of wiring needed to connect all the parts.
 I also wanted to make the build as small as I could.
 Finding the best trade-off is not an easy task.
 Then there is theory versus usability: Your SD card might fit in the slot, but is it easy to pull it out?
 Can you grip it with your nail?

-**Chamfer is life**: I used chamfers on overhangs as to not require support when 3D printing them.
+**3D printing - Chamfer is life**: I used chamfers on overhangs as to not require support when 3D printing them.
 I also used chamfers on certain edges near case openings (e.g. ethernet and GPIO connectors), to slide objects into the case more easily.

-**Manual painted-on supports**: These are very handy if you have lots of overhangs, but only some of them need support. (used with SuperSlicer/PrusaSlicer)
+**3D printing - Manual painted-on supports**: These are very handy if you have lots of overhangs, but only some of them need support. (used with SuperSlicer/PrusaSlicer)

-**3D printed materials flex**: If you make a battery tray, the pressure of the battery inside the case might budge it outward.
+**3D printing - Parts can flex**: If you make a battery tray, the pressure of the battery inside the case might budge it outward.
 This can result in your battery tray not being placeable when batteries are in it.
 More importantly: you should measure the flex and see if it's bending outwards too much, because you don't want a critical failure with lithium cells.